-- (a) reasonable, realistic, and consistent with available local agronomic information; and - (b) supported by verifiable records (refer to paragraph 51) submitted by the insured by SCD for commodities on their IFOR or at the time the RFOR is submitted for other commodities.
+- (a) reasonable, realistic, and consistent with available local agronomic information; and - (b) supported by verifiable records submitted by the insured by SCD for commodities on their IFOR or at the time the RFOR is submitted for other commodities.
 The records provided must include yield and acreage for all years used to determine the expected yield.
+Insured's approved APH records must be provided for commodities covered with an underlying policy authorized by the Act.